taylornoss/MMM-PGA/README.md

 Whats New?

-- Updated ESPN.js.
+# Updated ESPN.js.
--- Updated line 49: tournament.defendingChamp to verify if defendingChamp exists
+- Updated line 49: tournament.defendingChamp to verify if defendingChamp exists
-- Updated line 42 to use the length of the Object to avoid errors -- for (i=0;i<ESPNObj.length;i++)
+# Updated line 42 to use the length of the Object to avoid errors
+- for (i=0;i<ESPNObj.length;i++)
+- Added request to package.json as it is no longer supported on the MM platform

 # Screen Shots